 New paper on ArXiv

-Our paper 'The fundamental diagram of urbanization' is now available on the ArXiv.
+Our paper 'Tracking random walks' is now available on the ArXiv.